What is NUDM?

 Is NUDM only the 30 hour event?

 No!
 We have events all year long, making it a year-long effort.
-The Special Events committee plans a variety of events throughout the year, such as Trivia, Acapalooza, educational panels, and more.
+The Special Events committee plans a variety of events throughout the year to build up the dancer community, such as weekly Trivia, Acapalooza, and NUDM Olympics.
+The Community Engagement committee leads the BUILD (Bridge, Uplift, Inspire, Learn, Dance) Program, which includes a variety of events where dancers can interact with the people that Communities In Schools of Chicago serves as well as various service opportunities involving both CIS of Chicago and ECF.”
 The Food committee plans a variety of food fundraisers throughout the year.
-The Dancer and Beneficiary Relations committee leads the BUILD (Bridge, Uplift, Inspire, Learn, Dance) Program, which includes a variety of events where dancers can interact with the people that Cradles to Crayons serves.

 What do I do if I’m worried about raising the $400 minimum?

 This year, we are striving to make NUDM an inclusive experience for all Northwestern students, regardless of financial status.
-We have a number initiatives aimed to support fundraising and financial inclusion: (1) The NUDM Grant Program, in partnership with the SES One Form (2) Office Hours and Coffee Chats where you can voice your questions or concerns, (3) The Fundraising Mentorship Program, led by Dancer and Beneficiary Relations, (4) The opportunity to get “perks” through non-monetary service opportunities, (5) Fundraising support, ranging from our fundraising guide to canning days with provided transportation.
+We have a number initiatives aimed to support fundraising and financial inclusion: (1) The NUDM Dancer Grant Program, in partnership with the SES One Form (2) Office Hours and Coffee Chats where you can voice your questions or concerns, (3) The Fundraising Mentorship Program, led by Dancer Accessibility & Engagement, (4) The opportunity to get “perks” through non-monetary service opportunities, (5) Fundraising support, ranging from our fundraising guide to canning days with provided transportation.

 I have a medical concern or food allergy.
 Can I still dance?

 Yes!
 We will work with you to accommodate whatever medical concerns or food allergies you have.
-Please contact the NUDM advisor, email@example.com , and she will work with you.
+Please contact the NUDM advisor, Tracey Gibson-Jackson email@example.com , and she will work with you to make dancing accessible.
 This is 100% confidential!

 Do I get fed during the 30 hour event?